RockitBootcamp/Phoenix/orientation.md

   - Turning in a project for the milestone
 - Lessons can be redone as many times as it takes for you to grasp the material
 - Students can request more difficult material if they wish
 - Homework is rarely turned in.
 There are no grades in the bootcamp so homework is never graded.
-If you are assigned homework or extra learning material.
-Make sure you learn it and you only need to follow up with teachers if there were parts you didn't understand or needed clarification on.
+The purpose of homework is to study and practice.
+If you don't understand a part of your homework then please ask questions but sometimes we assign homework without following up.
+The idea is that you are responsible for following up if you have questions.

 ## Class Materials